Dyslexic ? … you are not alone!

 STEP 1

 To start, let’s talk on the phone for 15-25 minutes.
-You can tell me a little bit about what’s bringing you, or your child to therapy, and I can answer any questions you may have about me or my services.
+You can tell me a little bit about what’s bringing you, or your teen to therapy, and I can answer any questions you may have about me or my services.

 STEP 2

 Next we will schedule a first session.
 I like to think of the first three to five sessions as a trial period.
-This gives me a chance to get to know you and/or your child, and assess how I can help best.
+This gives me a chance to get to know you and/or your teen, and assess how I can help best.

 STEP 3